-In 2003 it was decided to establishing a reliable model for calculating the total amount of used solvent, attributing emissions to industrial sectors and households.
-The model is readily updated on a yearly basis.
+The amount of solvent use attributing emissions in the industrial sectors and households are calculated using a model that is readily updated on a yearly basis.

 The method is mainly based on the detailed approach and methodology described in EMEP/EEA (2016) and IPCC (2006), and emissions are calculated for industrial sectors, households for the stated NFR sectors, as well as for individual pollutants.